r6nxcv10e783249/printable-chessboard/README.md

 col_step       = col_offsets[2] / 2               = 13.7 cm
 row_offsets[1] = 2 × margin + board − a4_height  = 18.7 cm
 ```

+Files _50mm contain the chessboard usign a reduced size of 50mm instead of 55mm.
+This size is also common, especially in environments where space is more limited or slightly smaller pieces are used.